 Liability means responsibility.
 You are responsible for keeping other people safe, delivering what you promise and many other legal "duties".
 Because farming is considered one of the most dangerous occupations, the safety issue is of particular concern.
 Farmers must reduce hazards by creating safe environments and protect themselves from the high costs of lawsuits by purchasing appropriate insurance.
 Consult a lawyer and your insurance company with questions before you start a new enterprise.

 Producers of raw and processed farm products may benefit from a kind of financial protection called product liability insurance.
 For example, if you carry product liability insurance and are sued for marketing herbal lip salve that allegedly caused an allergic reaction, insurance would help pay the costs of a lawsuit or settlement.
 Some buyers request or require the farmer to have product liability insurance.

 Worksheet 10: Legal, Regulatory and Liability Factors, identifies the legal, regulatory or liability factors that could affect your new business.
 Note the costs of required permits, licenses or additional insurance coverage.
 If special equipment or construction is required to comply with regulations, estimate the costs.
-Farm Direct Sales: Know the Regulations (Agdex 845-7) is a comprehensive factsheet outlining rules and regulations.
+A comprehensive booklet series Farm Direct Marketing: Know the Regulations from AARD outlines the rules and regulations.